nemanjan00/instagram-chat/README.md

  * Listing threads with infinite scroll

- * Listing latest messages in thread
+ * Listing messages with infinite scroll (person not found bug & scroll up scroll location bug)

 ## How to run